PabloC/tutumcloud.github.io/docs/source/features/scaling/index.rst

 There are two modes of deployment of multiple containers for an application:

-* **Parallel mode**: all the containers of the application will be deployed at the same tim without any links between them.
+* **Parallel mode**: all the containers of the application will be deployed at the same time without any links between them.
   This is the fastest way of deployment and is the default.

 * **Sequential mode**: each new container deployed for the application will be linked to all previous containers,